If you’re looking for top-rated Fitbit comparison reviews, you’ve come to the right page.

 The battery life for the Fitbit Alta Activity Tracker is approximately 5 days.

-No top rated Fitbit comparison reviews article would be complete without the newest Fitbit Activity Tracker, the Fitbit Alta HR.
+No top-rated Fitbit comparison reviews article would be complete without the Fitbit Alta HR.
 An upgraded version of the Fitbit Alta, the HR is 25% smaller than its predecessor, and it has a slimmer band.

-The biggest improvement for some will be that the Fitbit Alta HR Fitness Tracker has a Heart Rate Monitor which gives you access to your heart rate in real time, whether you are at rest or exercising, with Peak, Cardio and Fat Burn options.
+The most significant improvement for some will be that the Fitbit Alta HR Fitness Tracker has a Heart Rate Monitor which gives you access to your heart rate in real-time, whether you are at rest or exercising, with Peak, Cardio, and Fat Burn options.

 Fitbit Alta HR Cons